Agungvpzz/Telco-Churn-Analysis/README.md

 ## 2. Business Understanding
 ### A. Business Goals
-Churn analysis is a technique used by businesses to understand why customers stop using their products or services, which is often referred to as "churn."
-The primary goal of churn analysis is to identify patterns and reasons behind customer attrition to take proactive measures to reduce it.
-Here’s an overview of the key aspects of churn analysis:
+Reduce overall customer churn rate to improve customer lifetime value and business sustainability.

+### B. Objective of this analysis
+To identify key factors contributing to churn, and build predictive models that enable proactive strategies for customer retention.

-### B. Key Questions to Answer
+### C. Key Questions to Answer
-1. <b>Which features are highly correlated to churn</b>: Understanding what are causes of the customers churn.
+1. <b>Which features are highly correlated with churn?</b>: Understand which customer behaviors or characteristics contribute most to churn, helping prioritize areas for intervention.
-2. <b>Predict how likely a customer will churn in the future</b>: Informs business to determine which customer should get more attention.
+2. <b>Can we predict how likely a customer is to churn in the future?</b>: Equip the business with a churn risk score to focus retention efforts on high-risk customers.
-3. <b>Analyze the impact of customer demographics on churn</b>: Identify demographic trends and their influence on customer attrition.
+3. <b>How do customer demographics impact churn?</b>: Identify demographic trends and their influence on customer attrition.

 ## 3. Data Understanding
 The dataset can be explored and downloaded with the following link [telco-customer-churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data).